Summary

 Donald Trump declared a national emergency to fund his border wall.

-Individual suggest Robert Mueller stated Paul Manafort, Trump’s former marketing campaign chairman, should be sentenced to 24 years in prison.
+Individuals suggested Robert Mueller stated Paul Manafort, Trump’s former marketing campaign chairman, should be sentenced to 24 years in prison.

 White House press secretary Sarah Sanders found out that she has been interviewed with Mueller’s aid, pronouncing she became “happy to voluntarily take a seat down” with the investigators.

-A judge issued a gag order for legal professionals and witnesses inside the case of Roger Stone, Trump’s longtime pal, and adviser.
+A judge issued a gag order for legal professionals and witnesses inside the case of Roger Stone, Trump’s longtime pal and adviser.

 Bill Weld, former governor of Massachusetts, stated he would run against Trump for the Republican nomination in 2020.